vtraag/intro-python/README.md

 # Introduction

-This git repository will host an introduction to Python.
+This `git` repository will host an introduction to Python for the QSS research group of CWTS.
 In addition, the goal is to use `git` to keep track of your changes.
 It will explain the basics of how to work with Python and how to start using it.

-This README.md will contains the instructions for how to setup your system.
-This includes essentially three steps:
+This `README.md` will contains the instructions for how to setup your system.
+This includes three steps:

 1) installing Anaconda Python locally;
-2) installing git and fork & clone this repository;
+2) installing git, fork & clone this repository;
 3) run python.

 # Install Anaconda Python

 For this introduction we will be using Anaconda Python.
-This is because it is far easier to install many python packages in Anaconda than in regular Python, especially for Windows.
+This is because it is easier to install many python packages in Anaconda than in regular Python, especially for Windows.
 Please go to https://www.anaconda.com/products and download Anaconda and follow the installation instructions.

 # Use this repository with `git`.

 Below there are some more detailed instructions for how to setup `git`.
-If you are already familiar with `git`, you can just do:
+If you are already familiar with `git`, you can just:

 1. Fork this repository
 2. Clone your own fork locally